-Now, the Underground (Tube) is much cheaper, but it takes almost an hour to get to the city center from Heathrow.
+The Underground (Tube) is much cheaper, but it takes almost an hour to get to the city center from Heathrow.
 Many people happily pay more to ride the express trains for a quicker trip.
-For the express trains, you can buy tickets online and print them before your trip.

 Sightseeing Bus - A good orientation for first-timers, the hop-on, hop-off bus gives a commentary of the sights as you pass them.
 This is a good option if you're jetlagged and not up to a lot of walking.

 The beauty of this bus is that you can get off at any point, spend time there, eat, and then get on the next bus for no extra charge to continue on the tour.
 You won't miss a thing.
 The ticket for the bus also includes free walking tours and a hop-on, hop-off cruise on the Thames.